 Did the First Amendment protect Lane, as a public employee who provided truthful sworn testimony, compelled by subpoena, outside the scope of his ordinary job responsibilities?

-Although the Supreme Court agreed that the president was entitled to qualified immunity, it reversed the Eleventh Circuit's judgment that testimony the employee gave was not protected by the First Amendment.
-The case had to be remanded, however, because the president retired while the case was on appeal and the Eleventh Circuit did not address whether the president's successor could be ordered to reinstate the employee.
+The Supreme Court of the United States granted certiorari to resolve discord among the Courts of Appeals as to whether public employees may be fired—or suffer other adverse employment consequences—for providing truthful subpoenaed testimony outside the course of their ordinary job responsibilities.
+Although the Court agreed that Franks was entitled to qualified immunity, it reversed the Eleventh Circuit's judgment.
+The Court concluded conclude that Lane’s speech was entitled to protection under the First Amendment; thus, the Eleventh Circuit erred in holding otherwise and in dismissing Lane’s claim of retaliation on that basis.
+The case had to be remanded, however, because Franks retired while the case was on appeal and the Eleventh Circuit did not address whether the president's successor could be ordered to reinstate Lane.